 Thanks again, but it seems like I have something scheduled already, unfortunately!

-Make a clear excuse
+Give a clear answer or excuse

 Regardless if you respond right away or first check your schedule, giving a clear reason why you are unable to accept the invitation helps the other person not feel bad or rejected.
 Maybe you have a specific appointment or prior engagement that you can mention.
 Just tell them the truth so they know you have no choice.